Can you answer these three grammar questions in this puzzle?

 Explore the world of grammar puzzles.
 These puzzles present scenarios that require you to use your grammar skills and creative thinking.
 They keep you focused and can even help reduce stress.
 There are a variety of grammar challenges to enjoy, including the one that follows.
 This challenge can be a little tricky and is ideal for those who are good with grammar and pay attention to details.
 When you master these puzzles, you get more than just fun, they provide you with skills that will be beneficial in many aspects of your life.
 Although the puzzles may seem challenging at first, your goal is to find solutions that strictly adhere to the rules of grammar while uncovering the secrets hidden within the puzzles.
 The following sections explain this syntax dilemma in detail and guide you on how to solve it.

-- Brain Teaser: If You Have Eagle Eyes Find the Word ITEM in 15 Secs?
+- Brain Test: If you have Eagle Eyes Find the Number 451 among 481 in 15 Secs

-- Brain Test: If you have Sharp Eyes Find the Number 169 in 20 Secs
+- Test Visual Acuity: If you have Hawk Eyes Find the word Salad in 18 Secs

 1.He ___ the books on the bookshelf